Lab member: Mesi Fischer

 Does the convergent evolution of pair bonding across vertebrates rely on similar neural mechanisms?
 Social bonds, such as pair bonds, are critical for mental health.
 In order to identify generalizable and thus translatable principals, we are studying the underlying mechanisms of pair bonding across phylogenically diverse taxa, including butterflyfish, poison frogs, skinks, quail, and voles.
 This project re-traces the deep, ~450 million years of evolutionary history of vertebrate pair bonding and aims to identify fundamental neural principles that might inform the human condition.
 Collaborators: Elizabeth Adkins-Regan (Cornell University), Darren Coker (King Abdullah University of Science and Technology), Mike Gardner (Flinders University), Alex Ophir (Cornell University), Kyle Summers (East Carolina University).

 Evolution of Sociality and Aggression

-What is the neural basis of parental care in arthopods?
-Similar to vertebrates, many arthropod species show parental care to increase the survival of their offspring.
+What is the neural basis of parental care in arachnids?
+Similar to vertebrates, many invertebrate species show parental care to increase the survival of their offspring.
 We are studying this process in wolf spiders, which carry their spiderlings on their backs.
-We are working on building the tools and resources to study the neurethology of behavior in this facinating species.
+We are working on building the tools and resources to study the neurethology of parental behavior in this fascinating species.
 Collaborator: Paul Shamble (Harvard University)